Bridgestone: Bridgestone's global locations

+In January 2026, it was announced that Bridgestone had agreed to sell its tyre reinforcement business in China and Thailand to Bekaert for €60 million.
+The sale forms part of Bridgestone’s strategy to enhance competitiveness and includes a long-term tyre cord supply agreement.

 Australia

 Bridgestone Australia is headquartered in Eastwood, an inner-southern suburb of Adelaide, South Australia.

 Beginning as the SA Rubber Mills in 1939, Bridgestone took over the Australian plants which were at that time operated by the Uniroyal Tyre Company in 1980.
 Bridgestone Australia had a major manufacturing tire factory in Australia: located in Salisbury, a northern suburb of Adelaide (this plant was eventually decommissioned in April 2011).
 Bridgestone has State Offices in all states of Australia, and has a large number of retail outlets across the country.

 In 2000 Bridgestone Australia Ltd. purchased the BANDAG Retreading plant and its operations in Australia.
 Bandag Manufacturing Pty Limited has 35 franchised dealers across Australia, New Zealand, Fiji, Papua New Guinea and Nouméa.
 Bandag Manufacturing Pty Limited is a wholly owned subsidiary of Bridgestone Australia Limited, and operates under license to Bandag Incorporated.
 In 2006 Bridgestone purchased Bandag Incorporated, which is now a subsidiary of Bridgestone Corporation.

 From the purchase in 1981, the Australian operations of Bridgestone have been run as a publicly listed company on the Australian Stock exchange.
 Bridgestone Corporation has maintained a majority share holding.
 As of mid-2007 the Australian operation was delisted from the Australian Stock exchange and became a solely owned Division of Bridgestone Corporation (pending minority shareholder approval as per Australian Corporate Law).

 Following the cancellation on Friday, 11 May 2007, of all shares held by minority shareholders, Bridgestone Australia Ltd. became a wholly owned subsidiary of Bridgestone Corporation of Japan.
 The selective capital reduction and subsequent privatisation which cost $49 million was approved and completed.
 Bridgestone Australia Ltd. was delisted from the ASX on 30 May 2007.